 Vortex initialization is performed before data assimilation.
-The HWRF vortex initialization code now supports the option conduct only vortex relocation, without size and intensity correction.
-While this capability is not used operationally, it is employed in research experiments, because vortex initialization and data assimilation have been shown to counteract each other in some cases.
+The HWRF vortex initialization code now supports the option to conduct only vortex relocation, without size and intensity correction.
+While this capability is not used operationally, it is often employed in research as the implications of performing vortex initialization along with data assimilation (specifically, the assimilation of inner-core observations) has been shown to degrade forecast skill in some cases.

-The first guess for the HWRF hybrid analysis at each analysis time is the global GDAS 3 to 9-hour forecasts at T1534L64 plus the relocated, size and intensity corrected vortices from HWRF or GDAS (see section 2.4) 3- to 9-hour forecasts.
-FGAT is used to allow data within the 6-h time window (minus 3 hours to plus 3 hours) to be assimilated more appropriately.
-In traditional 3DVAR data assimilation schemes, observations are assumed to be valid at the analysis time.
+The first-guess forecast for the HWRF hybrid data-assimilation at each analysis time is the global GDAS 6-h forecast.
+The GDAS 3- and 9-h forecasts bound the observation time window (i.e., $\pm$ 3 hours from the analysis time).
+The GDAS forecasts have a spectral-trunction of T1534 and contain 64 vertical levels.
+For the 3-, 6-, and 9-h forecasts, the TC vortex is relocated and corrected for both size and intensity (see section 2.4).
+This procedure is referred to as the First-Guess at Appropriate Time (FGAT).
+It is used to allow data within the 6-h time window to be better assimilated.
+In traditional 3DVAR data assimilation schemes, observations are assumed to be valid only at the analysis time.
 With FGAT, observations are compared with the first guess at the observation time to obtain the innovation.
-The first guess at observation time is obtained by interpolating the two closest background fields in time within GSI.
+The FGAT is obtained by interpolating the two closest background fields in time within GSI.
 Therefore, multiple first guess times (here, 3-, 6-, and 9-h forecasts) are required.
 The system can also be configured to use FGAT with hourly first guesses (FGATINV = 1 in hwrf.conf), so that the first guess at observation time can be more accurately represented.

-As mentioned earlier, the role of matrix A in (2.5.2) is to apply covariance localization on the ensemble covariance.
-In GSI, a recursive filter is used to approximate the static background error covariance $B_1$ , as well as A. The correlation length scale of the recursive filter used to approximate A, prescribes the covariance localization length scale for ensemble covariance.
+As shown in Equation 2.5.2, the role of matrix A is to apply covariance localization to the ensemble covariances.
+In GSI, a recursive filter is used to approximate the static background-error covariance $B_1$ , as well as A. The correlation length scale of the recursive filter used to approximate A prescribes the covariance localization length scale for the ensemble covariances.
 The parameters in the GSI namelist that define the horizontal and vertical localization length scales refer to the recursive filter e-folding length scale.
 In most EnKF applications, the correlation function given by Eq.
 (4.10) of Gaspari and Cohn (1999) is used for covariance localization.
 The Gaspari-Cohn type of localization length scale refers to the distance at which the covariance is forced to be zero, which is roughly equivalent to the e-folding length scale divided by 0.388.
-For the ghost d02/d03domain analyses, the horizontal localization length scale is set to 300/150 km (s ens h=300/150).
-The vertical localization length scales for both analysis domains are set to be 0.5 in units of $\ln p$ (s ens v=-0.5), where p is the pressure in units of centibar (cb).
-Note that if the vertical localization length scale is measured in units of $\ln p$ , s ens v is expressed as a negative value and the length scale is the absolute value of s\ens\v.
-For both the ghost d02 and ghost d03 domains, $\beta_1^{-1}$ (beta1\inv in the GSI namelist) is set to 0.2, which means that 80% of the weight is placed on the ensemble covariance.
+For the ghost d02 and d03 ghost domain analyses, the horizontal localization length scale is set to 300/150 km (s\ens\h=300/150).
+The vertical localization length scales for both analysis domains are set to be 0.5 in units of $\ln p$ (s\ens\v=-0.5), where p is the pressure in units of centibar (cb).
+Note that if the vertical localization length scale is measured in units of ln p, s\ens\v is expressed as a negative value and the length scale is the absolute value of s\ens\v.
+For both the d02 and d03 ghost domains, $\beta_1^{-1}$ beta1\inv in the GSI namelist) is set to 0.2, which means that 80% of the weight is placed on the ensemble covariance.

 When using GSI with HWRF, "wrf\nmm\regional" and "uv\hyb\ens" in the GSI namelist should be set to "true."
-The use of "uv\hyb\ens=.true." means that ensemble perturbations contain the zonal and meridional components of the wind instead of stream function and velocity potential.
+The use of "uv\hyb\ens=".true." means that ensemble perturbations contain the zonal and meridional components of the wind instead of stream function and velocity potential.